-The 28 selected finalists will have 5 minutes to present their pitch to world renowned experts, including producers, distributors and financiers, all looking for new projects to support.
-At the end of each pitch they will have 10 minutes for collective feedback and discussion with the experts.
-In addition to that, each finalist will have the opportunity to partake in an exclusive individual meeting with all the experts, for private feedback and counselling about their project.
+The 28 selected finalists will have 5 minutes to present their pitch to world-renowned experts, including producers, distributors and financiers, all looking for new projects to support.
+At the end of each pitch, they will have 10 minutes for collective feedback and discussion with the experts.
+In addition to that, each finalist will have the opportunity to partake in an exclusive individual meeting with all the experts, for private feedback and counseling about their project.

 At the end of each presentation session the experts will decide on the awards, which are: